-At the same time the experience of recent years has shown that there had been a certain underestimation of the external hostile forces, an underestimation of their inimical activity and resourcefulness in the struggle against the U.S.S.R.
-Matters developed to a point where our external enemies of the capitalist camp conceived a kind of intervention in our domestic affairs.
-This peculiar intervention in Soviet affairs consisted of the attempt of certain imperialist powers, especially fascist powers, to slip in and distribute their agents in the organs of state power of the U.S.S.R.
-They wanted, in fact, to apply to the Soviet Union their rich experience in dealing with weaker bourgeois states where sometimes none other than paid agents and spies of big foreign powers sit in high governmental places and decide the affairs of the state.

-Brazen as this is on their part, such attempts were also made by them in relation to the Soviet Union through individuals who but yesterday masked their base perfidy and treachery behind a Communist Party membership card.
-This will occur also in the future, unless we meet cunning and resourcefulness the of foreign intelligence services with twofold and tenfold adroitness and resourcefulness of the Soviet Intelligence Service.
+At the same time the experience of the last few years has shown that the hostile forces without had been underrated by us to a certain extent, that their pernicious activity and subtlety in the struggle against the U.S.S.R. had been underestimated.
+Things went so far that our external foes in the camp of capitalism devised a sort of intervention in our internal affairs.
+This peculiar intervention in Soviet affairs consisted in attempts by several imperialist powers, particularly the fascist powers, to bring in and plant their agents in the various governmental organs of the U.S.S.R.
+As a matter of fact they wanted to apply to the Soviet Union their rich experience in dealing with some of the weaker bourgeois states where at times the higher seats of government are occupied and affairs of state decided by none other than paid agents and spies of big foreign powers.
+However impudent on their part, yet it is a fact that such attempts were also made with regard to the Soviet Union through people who but vesterday covered up their vile perfidy and treason with the Communist Party membership card they carried.
+And this will go on in future if we do not reply to the cunning and adroitness of the foreign espionage services by cunning and adroitness twice and even ten times as effective-the cunning and adroitness of the Soviet Intelligence Service.
 (Applause.)

-As you know, we have smashed to smithereens the designs of the foreign class enemy of the capitalist camp, especially of the fascist camp.
-Their novel, spy method of intervention, in which all these Trotskys, Rykovs, Bukharins, Zinovievs, Tukhachevskys, Radeks, Ikramovs and Lubchenkos played the miserable role of spies and wreckers, of filthy agents of foreign intelligence services, was a complete fiasco.
+As you know, the machinations of the class enemy abroad, in the camp of capitalism, particularly the camp of fascism, have been completely frustrated by us.
+Their new, espionage method of intervention, in which all these Trotskys, Rykovs, Bukharins, Zinovievs, Tukhachevskys, Radeks, Ikramovs and Lubchenkos played the contemptible role of wrecker stool pigeons and filthy agents of foreign espionage services, has suffered complete shipwreck.

-We received a new lesson on the question of the state and a new rich experience regarding the perfidious methods in the struggle against the Soviet power.
-Our answer to this was the resolute Bolshevik consolidation of the Soviet state, the Red Army and all other combatant organs of the state power, as well as with the intensification of the struggle against fascism and the agents of fascism.
+We learnt a new lesson on the subject of the state and had the new and rich experience of seeing the poison of faithlessness employed as a method in the struggle against the Soviet power.
+We retaliated by resolutely strengthening in Bolshevik fashion the Soviet state, the Red Army and all other combat organizations of the state, as well as by intensifying the struggle against fascism and its agents.
 (Applause.)

-The new stage confronts us with new tasks.
+The new phase we have entered confronts us with new tasks.